gracefulife/clova-developer-guide/en/CIC/References/CIC_Message_Format.md

 # CIC message
-You use event and directive messages to exchange data with CIC.
-In the following, we will explain the format for each message and how these messages are structured.
+Your client uses event and directive messages to exchange data with CIC.
+The following explains the format and configuration of each message.

 * [Event message](#Event)
 * [Directive message](#Directive)